If you’re listing a property on Airbnb, Vrbo, or other short-term rental platforms, you might be wondering:

 Minimum EPC E rating required for rental properties.

-Government proposals aim to raise this to C rating by 2028 for all private rentals.
+Government proposals include proposals to raise this to a C rating for private rentals in the coming years — final details are still evolving.

 Legal Grey Areas & Risk Exposure